wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/understanding-low-code-as-a-traditional-developer/includes/1-introduction.md

 ### Runs only when is needed.

 We defined a formula for the Text property of the label control.
 As the variable Selected changes, the LookUp is automatically recalculated and the label updated.
 The maker did not need to write an OnChange handler for Selection, needing to remember that this label is dependent upon it.
-This is declarative programming as discussed earlier: the maker specified what they wanted to have in the label, not how or when it should be fetched.
+This is declarative programming as discussed earlier; the maker specified what they wanted to have in the label, not how or when it should be fetched.
 In fact, if this label is not visible because it is on a screen that is not visible or its Visible property is false, we can defer this calculation until the label is visible and effectively eliminate it if that rarely happens.

 ### Excel syntax translation.